cocohomelab/cocohomelab/Infrastructure_Fundamental..md

 - To Ask/Think:
 > how to test connection?

+Mail Server

 Network
 -
 - Command:
-- Troubleshootign
+- Troubleshooting
 - To Ask/Think:

-> how to test connection?
+  - how to test connection?

-> How to test latency?
+  - How to test latency?

-> How to test bandwitdh?
+  - How to test bandwitdh?

-> How to test routing?
+  - How to test routing?

-> How to test packet?
+  - How to test packet?

-> Virtual IP?
+  - Virtual IP?

-> Proxy?
+  - Proxy?

-> How to test Port from firewall? type of port?
+  - How to test Port from firewall? type of port?

 VPN
 -
 -
 Virtual IP
--
+- check VIP via VIP manager

 ===
 Operating System